-If you have a fellowship you are not required to join s health insurance scheme in Germany.
-However, according to Art.
+According to Art.
 193, para.
 3 of the German Insurance Contract Act ("Versicherungsvertragsgesetz"), as of 1 January 2009 every person residing in Germany is obliged to obtain insurance from a health insurance provider authorised in Germany.
-We therefore recommend that fellowship recipients obtain health insurance cover from a private German health insurance or, if possible, from a German statutory health insurance provider.

 European Health Insurance Cards issued by Greek health insurance schemes are only valid for a temporary stay in Germany (holidays, business trip or job search) and only cover essential medical provision at the doctor, at the dentist or in hospital as well as necessary treatment for existing or chronic illnesses.
 It will become invalid as soon as you are obliged to pay social security contributions in Germany according to Regulation (EC) 883/04, such as when you are employed by a German research institute.